ManuelLecaro/esp32-iotivity/README.md

 7. `make CLIENT=1 flash monitor` to compile & flashing & running the client.

 More details are in the [esp-idf README](https://github.com/espressif/esp-idf/blob/master/README.md).

+# SmartPlug Demo
+New Demo added that works with two ESP32 one as interruptor(client) and other as the smartplug (server) with GPIO configuration

+1. Configure Server Environment with:
+    `make menuconfig`
+    `select Iotivity Examples Configuration/Blinker Server`
+    `make BLINKERSERVER=1 flash monitor` to compile & flashing & running the server
+2. Configure Client Environment with:
+    `make menuconfig`
+    `select Iotivity Examples Configuration/Blinker Client`
+    `make BLINKERCLIENT=1 flash monitor` to compile & flashing & running the interruptor

+# Codelab Associated to IoTivity on ESP32
+The added demos are fully explained in the following codelab [ESP32-IoTivity Codelab](https://manuellecaro.github.io/ESP32-IoTivity/).

+More details are in the [esp-idf README](https://github.com/espressif/esp-idf/blob/master/README.md).